28.08.-11.09.25

 Services not included in the tour price

-• Individual arrival and departure to/from Whitehorse
+• Individual travel to/from Whitehorse

-• Personal equipment (see equipment list) and extras
+• Personal equipment (see equipment list)

 • Drinks and alcohol

-• Angling license (optional)
+• Fishing license (optional)

 • Tips

-• Travel cancellation and foreign health insurance
+• Travel cancellation, international health, and rescue insurance

 Clothing and personal material